niemopen/niem-naming-design-rules/ndr6src.md

     minOccurs="0" maxOccurs="unbounded" appinfo:orderedPropertyIndicator="true">
     <xs:annotation>
       <xs:documentation>
-        Documentation here refers to the relationship between the object and this property.
+        Documentation here is unusual; it refers to the relationship between the object and this property.
       </xs:documentation>
     </xs:annotation>
   </xs:element>